 Specific family members are permitted to bring a wrongful death claim.
 In most cases, you may bring a claim if you are a surviving spouse, domestic partner, or child of the victim.
 In some cases, people who were heirs, such as parents or stepchildren, or who were financially dependent on the deceased person may have a right to bring a claim.

-Consult a Sacramento Wrongful Death Lawyer
+Consult a California Wrongful Death Lawyer

-It is important to consult an experienced California motorcycle accident lawyer if you have lost a loved one in a fatal collision.
+It is important to consult an experienced California wrongful death lawyer if you have lost a loved one in a fatal collision.
 Our principal, Travis G. Black, is a compassionate and tenacious advocate for families who have lost loved ones due to other people’s negligence.
 Based in Folsom, he formerly worked in the insurance industry and can bring his insight to bear on your case.
-Contact us online or call Black & DePaoli at 916-962-2896 to set up a free consultation with a Sacramento wrongful death lawyer.
+Contact us online or call Black & DePaoli at 916-962-2896 to set up a free consultation with a wrongful death lawyer.